sudo-style/2d-Graphic-Demo/README.md

 ## What I have learned
 Things are drawn to the screen layer by layer.
+The clock makes the game run at a constant rate.

 ## Math I have larned
 to get the x,y cordinate use (r * cos(theta) + circleCenterX, r * sin(theta) + circleCenterY)